 - SQL Server Agent is not available

 SQLite is a self-contained, serverless relational database management system.
-It is a database, which is zero-configured, which means like other databases you do not need to configure it in your system.
+It is a database, which is zero-configured, which means, like other databases, you do not need to configure it in your system.

-SQLite is an open source lightweight database, with no requirements of a server or installation.
-The lite in SQLite means light weight in terms of setup, database administration, and required resource.
-Despite its simplicity, it is laden with popular features of database management systems.
+SQLite is a lightweight open-source database with no requirements for a server or installation.
+The lite in SQLite means light in terms of setup, database administration, and required resources.

 On the other hand, MySQL is a lot more flexible.
-It supports a wide variety of data types, including different numeric types, date and time types, and string types.
+For example, it supports various data types, including different numeric types, date and time types, and string types.

-With MySQL, different users may be created with a range of different permissions, while with SQLite user management is not a capability and therefore not supported.
+With MySQL, different users may be created with a range of individual permissions, while with SQLite, user management is not a capability and, therefore, not supported.

-As we mentioned above, SQLite is serverless whereas MySQL is not.
-Therefore, if portability is of a concern, go with SQLite.
+As we mentioned above, SQLite is serverless, whereas MySQL is not.
+Therefore, if portability is of concern, go with SQLite.